 If you are a member of the US Army in any capacity, we thank you very much for your excellent service to our country.
 Your dedication is greatly appreciated by all Americans.
-If you are interested in applying for Term life insurance for you and your family, this article should answer many of your questions and definitely help you find quality life insurance products with the lowest rates possible.
+You are probably interested in applying for military life insurance for you and your family.
+This article should answer many of your questions.
+It will definitely help you find quality life insurance products with the lowest rates possible.
 These rates I am referring to would be on the civilian market that you can qualify for.

-Some members of the US Army have life insurance purchased through SGLI (Service Members Group Life Insurance) and will wonder what to do about life insurance after you are eventually discharged.
-This article will help you find the best choices to secure low cost Term life insurance for US Army veterans and their families after you are discharged and even while you are still an active in the Army.
+Some members of the US Army have life insurance purchased through SGLI (Service Members Group Life Insurance).
+Most veterans wonder what to do about your military life insurance after you are eventually discharged.
+This article will help you find the best choices to secure low cost Term life insurance for US Army veterans.
+This will apply after you are discharged and even while you are still an active in the Army.

-If you currently have life insurance through SGLI and you are considering converting to VGLI, you have some better options to consider.
+If you have SGLI life insurance and you are considering converting to VGLI, you have much better options to consider.

-The first idea many Army Personnel have is to convert their SGLI policy to a VGLI (Veterans Group Life Insurance) policy once they are discharged.
-This is an option you definitely have so let’s take a look at this option first and see what is involved to process this transition from one to another.
+The first idea many Army Personnel have is to convert their SGLI policy to a VGLI policy.
+This would be the (Veterans Group Life Insurance) policy once they are discharged.
+This is an option you definitely have so let’s take a look at this option first.
+Then we will see what is involved to process this transition from one to another.

 Option #1 Applying for VGLI Life Insurance:

-Within a 45 to 60-day period of time following your discharge from the Army, you should receive an application from OSGLI (Office of Servicemen’s Group Life Insurance).
-You have a maximum time period of one year and 120 days from your date of discharge to apply for a VGLI policy.
+Within a 45 to 60-day period of time following your discharge from the Army.
+You should receive an application from OSGLI (Office of Servicemen’s Group Life Insurance).
+You have a time limit of one year and 120 days from your discharge to apply for a VGLI policy.
 After this, you will no longer be eligible for VGLI life insurance.
-If you submit a VGLI application within 120 days following your discharge, you may submit your application along with the first month’s premium and you do not need to any evidence of being in good health what so ever.
+If you submit a VGLI application within 120 days following your discharge.
+You may submit your VGLI application along with the first month’s premium.
+You will not need any evidence of being in good health what so ever.

-Veterans Group Life Insurance goes up in price as you age and can get very expensive as the years go by.
+Veterans Group Life Insurance rates increase with age and can get very expensive as the years go by.
 This is why the other options you have are so much more cost effective.

-You are also going to be limited to a face amount (death benefit) of $400,000 or no more than the face amount of your original SGLI policy.
+You are also going to be limited to a face amount (death benefit) of $400,000.
+This can also be no more than the face amount of your original SGLI policy.

 The veteran’s administration (VGLI) Veterans Group Life Insurance policies have a rate increase every five years.

-These plan designs are in essence a five-year renewable Term life policy that includes a substantial rate increase every 5 years like clockwork.
-If you are in decent health your premiums would be drastically less with a conventional life insurance product with level premiums that do not go up.
+These plan designs are in essence a five-year renewable Term life policy.
+These policies include a substantial rate increase every 5 years like clockwork.
+If you are in decent health your premiums would be drastically less with a conventional life insurance product.
+You would then have level premiums that do not go up.
 Take a look at a sample of the VGLI rates with a $400,000 face amount.
 Especially pay attention to the higher age groups starting with 50-54 years of age.

 - Age 29 & Below – $32.00 per month